gavinlyonsrepo/Arduino_Clock_2/Readme.md

 >
 >One VS1838 NEC Infrared IR Wireless Remote Control Sensor Module
 >
->10 Leds( 5 red 5 bright blue)  10 current limiting  resistors (5 220 ohms 5 150 ohms) values depend on on how current user needs and specs of LEDS.
+>10 Leds( 5 red 5 bright blue)  10 current limiting  resistors (5 220 ohms 5 150 ohms)
 >
 >remote control(The Unit is designed for BEKO MODEL: 7SZ206 or Chorus remote Model: Um4-r03) can easily be re-factored for others by end user.
 >